starivera/GalSpecFitX/paper/paper.md

 - A modular design that allows users to extend or swap individual components.

-This combination makes `GalSpecFitX` especially useful for researchers who want to leverage `pPXF’s` capabilities without needing to implement the surrounding infrastructure from scratch.
+This combination makes `GalSpecFitX` especially useful for researchers who want to leverage `pPXF`’s capabilities without needing to implement the surrounding infrastructure from scratch.

 # Software Overview

-`GalSpecFitX` is organized into three primary scripts and two supporting utilities for handling stellar population synthesis (SPS) libraries:
+`GalSpecFitX` is organized into three primary scripts and one general utility function for handling stellar population synthesis (SPS) libraries:

 - `main.py` — Central driver script that reads the configuration file, loads the input galaxy data, and orchestrates the preprocessing and fitting steps.

-- `galaxy_preprocess.py` — Handles all preprocessing operations (e.g., dereddening, deredshifting, binning, normalization, and masking).
+- `galaxy_preprocess.py` — Handles all preprocessing operations (e.g., galactic dereddening, deredshifting, binning, and normalization).

 - `galaxy_fit.py` — Retrieves the appropriate SPS templates and executes the pPXF algorithm using user-defined parameters.

-- Utility scripts:
+- Utility script:
-  - `starburst99_util.py` — Interfaces with the `Starburst99` library.

-  - `bpass_util.py` — Interfaces with the `BPASS` library.
+  - `sps_util.py` — Interfaces with the chosen SPS library (i.e. Starburst99 or BPASS).

 Figure 1 outlines the key responsibilities of each script, along with associated configuration options.